Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

     # application needs to run in ddr memory not in ilm memory
     # cd to the demo_cache directory
     cd application/baremetal/demo_cache
+    # Since Nuclei SDK 0.7.0, if you are sure CFG_HAS_IOCC is not defined in cpufeature.h, but you have CCM
+    # you can pass extra make variable XLCFG_CCM=1 during make command to tell sdk
+    # the ccm present, it will define CFG_HAS_IOCC
     # Clean the application first
     make SOC=evalsoc BOARD=nuclei_fpga_eval DOWNLOAD=ddr CORE=ux900 clean
     # Build and upload the application